skooter500/cc25/README.md

 - Use `py5.color_mode(py5.HSB)` for rainbow colors
 - Add your own creative touches!

-**Expected behavior:** A professional-looking music visualizer!

----

-## Challenge 2: Sound Effects Board 🌟

-**Objective:** Create a board with multiple sound effects you can trigger.

-**What to do:**
-- Load 6-9 different short sound files
-- Draw a grid of buttons on screen
-- Click a button to play that sound
-- Show visual feedback when playing

-**Hints:**
-- Use multiple SoundFile objects
-- Store them in a list
-- Use mouse position to detect which button clicked
-- Check if mouse is inside button rectangle
-- Change button color when sound is playing

-**Expected behavior:** A fun soundboard you can play with!

----

 ## Challenge 3: Theremin Instrument 🌟

 **Objective:** Create a theremin-like instrument controlled by mouse position.